Skip to main content

 41 (any amount requires a permit)

-The % of Limit shown in the Hazard Summary tells you at a glance how close each hazard category is to the fire code maximum.
+The % of Limit shown in the Hazard Summary and Hazard Trends tabs tells you at a glance how close each hazard category is to the fire code maximum.
 50% means you are using half your allowable capacity.
 100% means you have reached the limit.

 Recalculation

 Click the Recalculate button on the Site Quantities page to refresh all aggregations.
-This reprocesses your entire inventory with the latest SDS composition data, unit conversions, and density values.
-Recalculation is also triggered automatically when inventory changes are made.
+This reprocesses your entire inventory with the latest SDS composition data, unit conversions, density values, and fire protection settings.
+Recalculation is also triggered automatically when inventory changes are made or when you complete a reconciliation session.

 Who Uses This